 - Preparing interview scorecards

 By following these steps, you will be able to make first impressions about candidates that are objective and fair, evidently, leading to better hiring decisions.
 One thing I’d like to mention is that where conducting interviews in-person can already result in a lot of bias & subjective interpretations, this danger becomes even more evident when interviewing remotely.
-As remote hiring has become the new normal, it’s important to know how to effectively conduct interviews online.
-Here’s how!
+As remote hiring has become the new normal, it’s important to know also how to effectively structure a remote interview process.

 - You begin hiring on insights that matter, rather than based on your gut feeling.
 This not only leads to an increasing hiring quality but also reduces the mishire rate.

 - Better talent retention (diversity within the team creates a working environment in which team members want to stay long-term).

 - Better overall employee (new hire) performance & productivity (neurodiversity leads to unique decision making-power and your team is more prone to come up with innovative solutions and ideas).

 - Improved talent acquisition: By removing unconscious biases, organizations are able to identify and recruit top talent, regardless of their background or personal characteristics.

 - Enhanced reputation: Organizations that are committed to removing unconscious biases from their hiring processes are viewed positively by customers, employees, and other stakeholders.

 Creating a fair and unbiased hiring process starts with you.
 By being aware of and addressing your own unconscious biases, you can create a more equitable and inclusive workplace.

 Don’t wait any longer, take the first step towards eliminating unconscious bias in your hiring process today.